Content on this page was generated by AI and has not been manually reviewed.

 Should I use a Chrome extension or a desktop app for YouTube?

 If you primarily watch YouTube in your browser, a Chrome extension is convenient and fast.
 If you want system-wide protection or use other apps, the desktop app is a better long-term choice.
-Why does vpn automatically turn on

 Does NordVPN work well for YouTube in Canada?

 NordVPN is known for strong streaming performance, a reliable Chrome extension, and good privacy protections, making it a solid option for YouTube in Canada.
+Which vpn is best for privacy 2026

 Can VPNs improve YouTube buffering or slow connections?